VictorLavalle/Cobol-Academy/Week 4/Exercises/10 - SQL Commit/Práctica10_VíctorLavalle.md

       ***************************************************
-      * Paragraphs to sum 1 to the counter              *
+      * Paragraphs to hanlde the counter                *
       ***************************************************
        SUM-COUNTER.
            ADD 1 TO WSV-COUNT-REC.